laxmicv/ToDoWebApplication/README.md

 # ToDoWebApplication
-Simple TO Do webapplication using Servlet.
+Simple To Do webapplication using Servlet.